AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52398-the-requested-qty-is-not-available.md

 feature: Storefront
 role: Admin
 ---
-# ACSD-52398: Error - *The requested qty is not available* on storefront
+# ACSD-52398: Requested qty not available when trying to update quantity of bundled product

 The ACSD-52398 patch fixes the issue where an error *The requested qty is not available* occurs when trying to update the quantity of a bundled product in the cart on the storefront.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-52398.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.